18F/identity-idp/app/javascript/packages/eslint-plugin/README.md

 ESLint plugin and shareable configurations for Login.gov JavaScript standards.

-These configurations largely inherit from the [TTS JavaScript coding standards](https://engineering.18f.gov/javascript/#style), pre-bundled with recommended rulesets and extended to provide support for Login.gov-specific implementation choices (Babel, React, Mocha).
+These configurations largely inherit from the [TTS JavaScript coding standards](https://engineering.18f.gov/javascript/#style), pre-bundled with recommended rulesets and extended to provide support for Login.gov-specific implementation choices (React, Mocha).

 ## Installation